peroper/GlobalForester-API/README.md

 #### Flags

-- -p or --project, the ID of the Project
+- -p or --project, the ID of the Project.
-- -t or --teamId, the ID of the Team the Project is in
+- -t or --teamId, the ID of the Team the Project is in.
-- -r or --readable, use if you want the resulting json in a human-readable format
+- -r or --readable, use if you want the resulting json in a human-readable format.

 ### upload_projects